marienguyen20/Twilio_sendsms/README.md

 Once you finish the onboarding flow, you'll arrive at your project dashboard in the Twilio Console.
 This is where you'll be able to access your Account SID, authentication token, find a Twilio phone number, and more.

 ## Send a messeage with Python
-Now that we have Python and twilio-python installed, we can send an outbound text message from the Twilio phone number we just purchased with a single API request.
+Now that we have Python and twilio-python installed, we can send a text message from the Twilio phone number we just purchased with a single API request.
 Create and open a new file called send_sms.py and type or paste in this code sample.

 ### Replace the placeholder credential values
 Swap the placeholder values for account_sid and auth_token with your personal Twilio credentials.
 Go to https://www.twilio.com/console and log in.
 On this page, you’ll find your unique Account SID and Auth Token, which you’ll need any time you send messages through the Twilio Client.